vladmihalcea/flexy-pool/README.md

 ### Requirements

-* Java 1.6 and above for all modules but the *flexy-dbcp2* which requires at least Java 1.7
+* Java 1.6 or above for all modules but the *flexy-dbcp2* which requires at least Java 1.7
 * SLF4J